inwonakng/tabkit/README.md

   config = TableProcessorConfig.from_yaml("config/preprocess/PREPROCESS.yaml")
 )

+"""
-# this is the function that does all the heavy lifting.
-Will cache the results in a hashed directory.
+This is the function that does all the heavy lifting.
+It will cache the results in a hashed directory.
 So if using in distributed, we only need to process once and read from cache for subsequent runs.
+"""
 processor.prepare()

 X,y = processor.load_split("train")